brunmorten/F3P/README.md

 The code is now on GitHub and linked to the Heroku project.
 Changes pushed to GitHub will be automatically deployed to Heroku.

 ## CircleCI
-The code is automatically built and tested on CircleCI when changes are pushed to GitHub
+The code is automatically built and tested on CircleCI when changes are pushed to GitHub.

 ## Initial setup